infi/hackweek/README.md

-# DCMD / CommonMisspellingBot for Discord
+# DCMB / CommonMisspellingBot for Discord

 Inspired by [u/CommonMisspellingBot](https://reddit.com/user/CommonMisspellingBot), this bot aims to improve the writing quality of Discord communities, but keep the not-so-serious aspect of Discord.